How to Write Your MFA Thesis in Fine Art (And Beyond)

 You can get started right away.
 Technology in this area is very accessible and helpful.
-With use of a blogging platform such as word press one can privately or publicly begin their writing practice and archiving process.
-Even setting up a basic default blog will due just fine.
+With the use of a blogging platform such as WordPress one can privately or publicly begin their writing practice and archiving process.
+Even setting up a basic default blog will do just fine.
 You can always customize and personalize it later.
-If a blog does not interest you (but I do hope it does) a word processing document will due just fine.
+If a blog does not interest you (but I do hope it does) a word processing document will also do just fine.
 Either way, choosing to wait until your final semester to get started is a really bad idea and poor planning.
 Are there exceptions to this statement?
-Of course, and perhaps you will redefine my outlook, and prove me wring, but until I experience this from someone, lets make some longer-term plans.
+Of course, and perhaps you will redefine my outlook, and prove me wrong, but until I experience this from someone, let’s make some longer-term plans.

-I teach an MFA and MA course at LIU Post in NY (but this format transcends into my CUNY courses as well) that puts an emphasis on content and exposure to help students generate their final thesis.
-The course revolves around several exercises that contribute to the process as a whole broken down into individual isolated parts.
-Much like your thesis itself, this process is modular, meaning many parts will come and work together to make up the whole.
-One of the first exercises that I do with this class is identify a thesis template format.
+I taught an MFA and MA thesis course between 2012 – 2019 at LIU Post in NY (but this format transcends into my CUNY courses as well) that put an emphasis on content and exposure to help students generate their final thesis.
+The course revolved around several exercises that contributed to the process as a whole.
+They were broken down into individual isolated parts for deeper focus.
+Much like your thesis itself, this process is modular, meaning, many parts will come and work together to make up the whole.
+One of the first exercises that we do with the class is identify a thesis template format.
 This is the basic structure that I have students brainstorm via a series of questions that I ask them.
 Keep in mind; you most likely already have a default version of this template.
 This could be the writing format that you learned in high school and had redefined by a professor in college.
 You may have been forced to use it or suffer the consequences of a poor grade solely on that formatting restriction.
-This feeling and program may still be running inside of you.
+This feeling and program may still be running inside you.
 So how do we deal with this?
-Together as a class we discuss and record the answers directly onto a chalkboard (a dry erase board or word document will also due just fine) I ask one of the students to act as the scribe to record the list manually while notes are individually taken also.
-I later put the information into a re-capped blog post on our class blog.
+Together as a class we discuss and record the answers directly onto a dry erase board (or word document will also do just fine) I ask one of the students to act as the scribe to record the list manually while notes are also individually taken.
+I later put the information into a re-capped blog post for our class blog.
 Are you surprised that I use a blog for my class?

 The format for an MFA thesis in Fine Art (applied arts & digital) will in almost all cases coincide with a final thesis exhibition of completed works.
 This formats fits accordingly with the thesis exhibition in mind.
 This is a criteria break down of the structure of the paper.
 It is a simplified guide.
 Add or remove what you may for your personal needs.